orikami-nl/fn-to-json-api/README.md

 ## Changelog

+- 0.3.3 - Taking the token either from URL or HEADER but never from BODY to make sure the token got verified
 - 0.3.2 - Update/cleanup dependencies packages
 - 0.3.1 - Return emptry response on OPTIONS request
 - 0.2.0 - Add support for formencoded POST request